MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/ink-walkthrough.md

 That's it!

-Now run the app again and scribble, write your name or, if you're holding a mirror (or have a very good memory), draw your self portrait.
+Now run the app again.
+Go ahead and scribble, write your name, or (if you're holding a mirror or have a very good memory) draw your self-portrait.

 ![Basic inking](images/ink/ink-app-step1-name.png)

-## Step 3: Inking with touch and mouse
+## Step 3: Support inking with touch and mouse

 You'll notice that, by default, ink is supported for pen input only.
 If you try to write or draw with your finger, your mouse, or your touchpad, you'll be disappointed.

-To turn that frown upside down, you need to add a second line of code.
-This time in the code-behind for the XAML file in which you declared your InkCanvas.
+To turn that frown upside down , you need to add a second line of code.
+This time it’s in the code-behind for the XAML file in which you declared your [**InkCanvas**](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.inkcanvas).

-In this step, we introduce the InkPresenter object, which is used for finer-grained management of the input, processing, and rendering of ink input (standard and modified) on your InkCanvas.
+In this step, we introduce the [**InkPresenter**](https://docs.microsoft.com/en-us/uwp/api/windows.ui.input.inking.inkpresenter) object, which provides finer-grained management of the input, processing, and rendering of ink input (standard and modified) on your [**InkCanvas**](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.inkcanvas).

 > [!NOTE]
-> Standard ink input (pen tip or eraser tip/button) is not modified with a secondary affordance, such as a pen barrel button, right mouse button, or similar.
+> Standard ink input (pen tip or eraser tip/button) is not modified with a secondary affordance, such as a pen barrel button, right mouse button, or similar mechanism.

-To enable mouse and touch inking, set the InputDeviceTypes property of the InkPresenter to the desired combination of CoreInputDeviceTypes values.
+To enable mouse and touch inking, set the [**InputDeviceTypes**](https://docs.microsoft.com/uwp/api/windows.ui.input.inking.inkpresenter#Windows_UI_Input_Inking_InkPresenter_InputDeviceTypes) property of the [**InkPresenter**](https://docs.microsoft.com/en-us/uwp/api/windows.ui.input.inking.inkpresenter) to the combination of [**CoreInputDeviceTypes**](https://docs.microsoft.com/uwp/api/windows.ui.core.coreinputdevicetypes) values that you want.

 ### In the sample:
-1. Open the MainPage.xaml.cs file
+1. Open the MainPage.xaml.cs file.
-2. Find the code marked with the title of this step ("// Step 3: Inking with touch and mouse")
+2. Find the code marked with the title of this step ("// Step 3: Support inking with touch and mouse").
-3. Uncomment the following line:
+3. Uncomment the following lines.

 ``` csharp
     inkCanvas.InkPresenter.InputDeviceTypes =